Los Angeles Wrongful Termination Lawyer: Legal Help After an Unlawful Firing

 - Refusing to participate in illegal or unethical conduct

-These patterns point to retaliation, discrimination, or a violation of public policy, each of which may support a wrongful termination claim under state or federal law.
+These patterns point to workplace retaliation, discrimination, or a violation of public policy, each of which may support a wrongful termination claim under state or federal law.

 Stops Employers From Exploiting Termination Gaps

-After an unlawful firing, some employers attempt to exploit the termination gap to limit your rights.
+After an unlawful dismissal, some employers may attempt to exploit the termination gap to limit your rights.
 They may pressure you to sign severance agreements that waive your legal rights, block unemployment claims, or use intimidation to silence complaints.
 In some cases, they create unbearable working conditions to make you resign voluntarily.

-Your lawyer steps in to identify these tactics early, block further harm, and preserve your ability to file a claim under protections.
+A Los Angeles severance lawyer steps in to identify these tactics early, block further harm, and preserve your ability to file a claim under protections.

 Understands Local Court Systems and Employer Tactics